olliw42/mLRS/docs/FRSKY_R9.md

 A description for installing a fan along with documentation for 3D printed case covers with fan mount can be found here https://www.expresslrs.org/2.0/hardware/fan-mod/.
 Note: The PB9 mechanism described there to control the fan is available with mLRS too.

-## R9MX receiver ##

-The R9MX receiver can used as Rx or as Tx module.

-### As Rx module ###
+### As Receiver ###

+The R9M module can also be flashed with firmware which allows it to be used as mLRS receiver.
+This yields a receiver working at high transmit power.
+For details please consult the rcgrouops thread.

+## R9MX Receiver ##

+The R9MX receiver is a good choice for mLRS.
+The transmit power may however be somewhat low for applications aiming for largest range.

 The wiring is similar to the ExpressLRS docs found in the link below.
-Different from ExpressLRS project the SBUS-out-pin is available.
+Different from the ExpressLRS project the SBUS-out-pin is available.

-### As Tx module ###
+### As Tx Module ###

-The R9MX-receiver (in official Frsky naming) can used as Tx module too.
-Due to hardware limitations it is a very limited Tx module with special applications in mind.
+The R9MX receiver can also be used as mLRS Tx module.
+Due to hardware restrictions it is somewhat limited but can be a great choice for special applications.

 The module can be configured via CLI only.
-The CLI shares the same serial port with the Mavlink communication.
-Switching between CLI and serial port is done by "Bind" button.
+The CLI shares the same port used for serial/Mavlink communication.
+Switching between CLI and serial port is done via the bind button:
-- wiring:
-similar to Rx and ExpressLRS.
-Optional the "Inerted SPort" pin (orginal naming) is available as input for SBUS or inverted SBUS signal.
-- usage:
-Powering up the R9MX without holding down the button (default) will boot in "Serial" mode.
-To enter the CLI mode press the "Bind button" while powering up.
-The device run's in CLI mode.
-RX and TX can be configured as usual via CLI commands.
+- Powering up the R9MX without holding down the bind button will boot in "Serial" mode.
+To enter CLI mode, press the bind button while powering up.
+The device then runs in CLI mode, and the Rx and Tx can be configured as usual via CLI commands.

+The wiring is similar to Rx and ExpressLRS, with the exception that the "Inverted SPort" pin (orginal naming) is available as input port.

 ## Flashing ##